Key Takeaway

 How can I verify the quality of BPC-157 I purchased?

 Request a batch-specific certificate of analysis showing HPLC purity testing (look for 98% or higher purity) and mass spectrometry confirming the correct molecular weight (1419.53 Da for BPC-157).
 The COA should come from an independent third-party lab, not the manufacturer's in-house testing.
-If the vendor cannot or will not provide this documentation, consider that a disqualifying factor.
+If the vendor can't or won't provide this documentation, consider that a disqualifying factor.